felixle236/node-core/README.md

 # Node Core
 The NodeJS framework is built with Clean Architecture, using NodeJS, Typescript, ExpressJS, TypeORM, PostgreSQL, Redis, etc...
 Easy to expand and maintain.

-* Integrated modules: role, user, permission, authentication, message.
+* Integrated modules: role, user, authentication, message.
 * Cache data to improve performance.
 Can store into database or Redis.
 * Build quickly with the generate module feature.
 * Use coding rules with ESLint.